 cbar.update_ticks()

-We use the same main function with a few changes to do a zonal cross-section.
+We use the same main function with a few changes to produce a meridional cross-section:

-Now we hold the longitude consitant which is the second index of X and Z.
+Now we hold longitude constant, which corresponds to the second index of Y and Z.

 # Set up cube for the North Pacific